 The two main attractions of Rincon de la Vieja are Las Pailas and Santa Maria, whose volcanic attractions stand out.
 Aside from Las Pailas, visitors can also explore La Cangreja Falls, the hidden waterfalls, the crater, and Cerro Von Seebach.

-Hummingbird Trail, Pailas of Cold Water, Enchanted Forest Waterfalls, Hot Springs, and the sightseeing place can be found in Santa Maria.
+Hummingbird Trail, Pailas of Cold Water, Enchanted Forest Waterfalls, Hot Springs, and sightseeing places can be found in Santa Maria.

 There is no region on earth of comparable size to the Osa Peninsula for diversity.
 A backpacking trip to Corcovado National Park is one you won’t forget.

-This region is home to the last old-growth wet forests in Central America and thirteen major biophysical zones, including lowland and highland rain forests, jolillo palm forests, mangrove swamps, and coastal marine environments.
+This region is home to the last old-growth wet forests in Central America and thirteen major biophysical zones, including lowland and highland rain forests, bolillo palm forests, mangrove swamps, and coastal marine environments.

 Among the shyest and most endangered animals of Costa Rica are the Baird’s Tapir, the Jaguar, the Scarlet Macaw, the Harpy Eagle, the Red-backed squirrel monkey, and the White-lipped Peccary.

 The fact that the park is essentially unspoiled is just one of several factors, though.
 Corcovado’s animals are not fed, and they hardly ever interact with people.
 As a result, we may see animals in healthy natural habitats where it was intended for them to flourish.

 Despite the wet, unpredictable weather, the trails are generally good, and the camping area near the ranger stations is grassy and well-drained.

 Nearly all of the ecolodges in Drake Bay and Puerto Jimenez can offer day trips with a knowledgeable naturalist guide.
 Sirena, La Leona, San Pedrillo, and Los Patos are the four primary ranger stations or park entrances.